mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/1-cluster-setup/PCZD-cluster-setup/README.md

 #### Description

-The administrator should be able to use this job to configure OpenShift-3.10 enterprise cluster in vSphere based virtual machines and check if it is healthy for carrying out e2e tests.
+The Administrator should be able to use this job to configure OpenShift-3.10 enterprise cluster in vSphere based virtual machines and check if it is healthy for carrying out e2e tests.

 #### Prerequisites